HMS-AgeVSSurvival/TrainingCenter/README.md

 ## Results
 All the results are available in this [spread sheet](https://docs.google.com/spreadsheets/d/1IZDQmitlE5fU_5wbu2T8jF2_4i7I7Q_VTTjv6buVFwc/edit#gid=750005196).
 The results are automatically updated to the spread sheet when the computations are done.

+Executing the file _./shape_age_range/export_information.py_ will add the shapes and the age ranges to the [spread sheet](https://docs.google.com/spreadsheets/d/1IZDQmitlE5fU_5wbu2T8jF2_4i7I7Q_VTTjv6buVFwc/edit#gid=750005196) for each category and each target.

 ## Launching jobs
 The folder [__fit_running__](./fit_running/) gathers all the scripts for you to launch jobs on a cluster of computers using Slurm without you having to tell how much memory or time limit you need.